The Quiz with Balls: Season 2

 Starting with Season 2, the main game is shortened to three rounds rather than five, and both teams receive two turns per round unless all the members of one team are eliminated.
 A new set of four categories is presented at the beginning of each round, and each team chooses one when their turn comes; no category may be used more than once.
 In addition, a lifeguard is on duty to help eliminated players swim to the edge of the pool and climb out.

 The first two rounds are referred to as "Kickoff" and "Double-Up" ($1,000 and $2,000 per correct answer, respectively), and are played as in Season 1.
 In the third "All or Nothing" round, the team in control must find all the correct answers to their question in order to win $10,000.
 The team in the lead after the last question advances to the final "Golden Balls" round, in which one surviving member chooses one of two categories and is asked five questions, each with one correct answer.
 The same set of six responses is used for the entire round, with correct answers being removed after they are chosen.
 Correctly answering all five questions increases the team's winnings to $100,000, while a miss at any time ends the round and allows them to keep all money won to that point.

 Each team can win up to $50,000 in the main game.

 Ball Breaker Round

 If the scores are tied at the end of the game, an extra "Ball Breaker" round is played.
 The host announces a category, and each family selects one member to represent them.
 The host asks a question with six answer choices, which are ranked by how closely they fit the stated criterion.
 Each contestant selects one answer; the one with the higher-ranked choice wins the game for their team and plays the Golden Balls round.

+Season 3

+Starting with Season 3, during the Double-Up Round (in select episodes), a special question is called the Bonus Ball question.
+If one member of the family/team gets a correct answer, they will win a personal prize.

 Production

 On February 7, 2024, it was announced that Fox had ordered the series.
 On February 21, 2024, Jay Pharoah was announced as the host.
 On March 4, 2024, it was announced that the series would premiere on May 28, 2024.

 In February 2025, the series was renewed for a second season, which premiered on June 2, 2025.
+On February 17, 2026, it was announced that a third season would premiere on April 13, 2026.